inducer/pycuda/doc/source/index.rst

 On the surface, this program will print a screenful of zeros.
 Behind the scenes, a lot more interesting stuff is going on:

-* PyCuda has compiled the CUDA source code fed to in in the :class:`SourceModule` constructor.
-This doesn't have to be a constant--you can easily have Python generate the code you want to compile.
+* PyCuda has compiled the CUDA source code and uploaded it to the card.

+  .. note:: This code doesn't have to be a constant--you can easily have Python
+    generate the code you want to compile.

-* PyCuda's numpy interaction code has automatically allocated space on the device, copied the numpy arrays `a` and `b` over, launched a 400x1x1 single-block grid, and copied `dest` back.
+* PyCuda's numpy interaction code has automatically allocated space on the device, copied the numpy arrays *a* and *b* over, launched a 400x1x1 single-block grid, and copied *dest* back.

   Note that you can just as well keep your data on the card between kernel invocations--no need to copy data all the time.